imed-ghomari/roadmap-to-janna/my-website/docs/sidebar1/Resources/Obsidian implementation.md

 	* Overdue projects and processes;
 	* Projects scheduled between today and next month;
 	* Processes due today.
-5. **Performance**: see the “checking progress” section below for more details.
+5. **Performance**: see the "checking progress" section below for more details.

 ### Properties and Task Management